The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Results

 \subsection{BPT}

-Cross correlating the master source catalog to the \citet{Luo17} Chandra 7Ms X-ray catalog, four of the \NGDEEPA\ sources (IDs $\#$27914, 28858,30372, 32038) are detected in the X-ray by \citet{Luo17} with X-ray luminosities of $2.71 \times 10^{42}, 5.69\times 10^{41}, 6.15\times 10^{41}, 1.01\times 10^{44}$\ erg/s, respectively.
-Sources 28858 and 32038 are identified as AGN dominated, while the other two sources are characterized as star-forming dominated galaxies.
+Cross correlating the master source catalog to the \citet{Luo17} Chandra 7Ms X-ray catalog, four of the \NGDEEPA\ sources (IDs $\#$27914, 28858, 30372, and 32038) are detected in the X-ray by \citet{Luo17}.
+They have X-ray luminosities of $2.71 \times 10^{42}, 5.69\times 10^{41}, 6.15\times 10^{41}, 1.01\times 10^{44}$\ erg s$^{-1}$, respectively.
+Sources 28858 and 32038 are identified as AGN dominated, as their luminosities are above the nominal threshold of $\simeq$ 10$^{42}$ erg s$^{-1}$, while the other two sources are below this luminosity threshold and are characterized by \citet{Luo17} as star-forming dominated galaxies.

 While individual, resolved measurements of the [NII] line fluxes for the \NGDEEPA\ galaxies are not possible due to the limitations of the NIRISS spectral resolution, we can use the statistically based \Ha/\NII6584-to-mass relation from \citet{Faisst18} (see Section \ref{[NII]}), combined with the stellar mass estimates derived from the SED fitting.
 Using the redshift dependent relation of \citet{Kewley13}: